-During this time add a medium sized sauce pan to another element on the stove, fill with water and add a little bit of salt and then turn to high heat.
+During this time add a large pot of water to another element on the stove, add a little bit of salt and then turn to high heat.

 Cook the tagliatelle according to the package instructions.
 Taste a bit and ensure it is 'al dente' which means a little bit chewy.
-Next use a heatproof jug to scoop out some of the pasta water and reserve this.
+Next use a heatproof jug to scoop out some of the starchy pasta water and reserve this.

 Then use a colander and drain the rest of the water, shaking the excess out of the cooked pasta.